BIOGRAPHY

 (27 June – 2 August)

-FRAC Île-de-France, Le Plateau, Paris.
-The River Told Me
+Frac Île-de-France, Le Plateau, Paris.
+La Rivière m’a dit (The River Told Me)

 (24 January – 14 April)